Important Note – Please Read

 node.translate(Vector3(-1, 0, 0))

-Here is what world space looks like in 2D and in 3D:
+Here is what world space looks like in 2D:

 Notice how in both examples, the rotation of the node does not change the directional arrows.
 This is because world space is a constant.
 No matter how you translate, rotate, or scale an object, world space will always point in the same direction.